 KPMG is asking senior managers in global business services organizations to participate in the study.
-We seek line of business managers who use shared services to drive business excellence.

 We conduct a one-hour interview and share all of the research results with the participants.
 All company insight is kept confidential and results are aggregated.
 We plan during this phase to break out results by industry and size of company.